c2lang/documentation/documentation/docs/build_system/intro.md

 For big projects, the recipe file would be generated (for example by `make menuconfig`), especially if there are many different configurations.

-The exact format of the recipe file is stil in progress, but it currently looks like:
+The exact format of the recipe file is still in progress, but it currently looks like:

 ```ini
 # an example recipe file